Bahai, Raebareli

 Bahai is a village in Lalganj block of Rae Bareli district, Uttar Pradesh, India.
 It is located 8 km from Lalganj, the block and tehsil headquarters, to the east of the road to Dalmau.
-It is on high ground and is drained by two large streams that merge together further south before joining the Ganges.
+It is on high ground and is drained by two large streams that merge further south before joining the Ganges.

 As of 2011, Bahai has a population of 9,368 people, in 1,615 households.
 It has three primary schools and one veterinary hospital but no medical clinic for humans.
 It hosts no regular or periodic markets.

 History

 Bahai was one of the original tappas that made up the pargana of Dalmau, as designated in the early 1400s by Ibrahim Shah of the Jaunpur Sultanate.